nmoreau/nmoreau.github.io/_posts/2022-01-15-crypto-reading-list.md

 - [The Blocksize War](https://www.amazon.com/Infinite-Machine-Crypto-hackers-Building-Internet-ebook/dp/B07X8HS2WC) by Jonathan Bier <br> The fight inside the Bitcoin dev community to scale Bitcoin to make it a payment network, vs the more conservative vision as a store a value
 - [Kings of Crypto](https://www.amazon.com/Kings-Crypto-Startups-Cryptocurrency-Silicon-ebook/dp/B085TRJY8X) by Jeff John Roberts <br> The story of how Coinbase was created and how it became the biggest Crypto Exchange in the US

-## Domain Breakdown
+## Crypto Domain Breakdown
+I am trying here to break down some of the key aspects of Crypto
-- Blockchain Tech and underlying principles
+- Blockchain Tech and underlying principles <br>
+The key here is to understand the concepts behind : a distributed, permissionless, and cryptographicaly secure database.
+(TODO Blog post)
 - Blockchain instances
   - L1 Core Chains : BTC, ETH
   - L1 Gen2 Chains : Solana, Ada, Algorand, Polkadot, Avalanche
-- L2 Scaling - Get more througput, low latency at low cost, while still preserving security
+- L2 Scaling - Get more throughput, low latency at low cost, while still preserving security
   - [Ethereum L2 Scaling solutions](https://medium.com/coinmonks/easy-to-understand-ethereum-layer-2-scaling-solutions-channels-vs-plasma-vs-rollups-1dc1d4e9cb52)
   - State Channels
   - Plasma